 In prior periods, DLH received notices from the Internal Revenue Service ("IRS") claiming taxes, interest and penalties due related to payroll taxes predominantly from its former PEO operations which were sold in fiscal 2003.
 DLH also received notices from the IRS reporting overpayments of taxes.
 Management believes that these notices are predominantly the result of misapplication of payroll tax payments between its legal entities.
 If not resolved favorably, the Company may incur interest and penalties.
 Until the sale of certain assets related to the former PEO operations, DLH operated through 17 subsidiaries, and management believes that the IRS has not correctly identified payments made through certain of the different entities, therefore leading to the notices.
 Through the fiscal year ended September 30, 2009, DLH worked with the IRS to resolve these discrepancies and had certain interest and penalty claims abated.
 DLH also received notices from the Social Security Administration claiming variances in wage reporting compared to IRS transcripts.
 DLH believes the notices from the Social Security Administration are directly related to the IRS notices received.
-DLH believes it has fully responded to the notices issued.
-DLH believes that after the IRS applies all the funds correctly, any significant interest and penalties will be abated; however, there can be no assurance that each of these matters will be resolved favorably.
-In settling various years for specific subsidiaries with the IRS, the Company received refunds for those specific periods; however, as the process of settling and concluding on other periods and subsidiaries is not yet completed, the potential exists for related penalties and interest.
-The remaining liability (\$1.3 million at December 31, 2012) has been recorded in accounts payable and includes estimated accrued penalties and interest totaling approximately \$500,000.
+DLH believes it has fully responded to the

 The Company believes it has accrued for the entire estimated remaining liability, inclusive of interest and penalties through the date of the financial statements.
-The Company may incur additional interest and may incur possible additional penalties through the future date that this obligation is settled, however, it is not currently possible to estimate what, if any, additional amount(s) may be claimed in the future, given the uncertain timing and nature of any future settlement negotiations.
+The Company may incur additional interest and may incur possible additional penalties through the future date that this obligation is settled.
+However, it is not currently possible to estimate what, if any, additional amount(s) may be due in the future, given the uncertain timing and nature of any future settlement negotiations.
 No payments were made in fiscal 2012 or year to date in fiscal 2013.
 Management believes that the ultimate resolution of these remaining payroll tax matters will not have a significant adverse effect on its financial position or future results of operations.
 The Company's intention is that it will in due course seek to negotiate a mutually satisfactory payment plan with the IRS, but there is no assurance that it would be successful in doing so and the Company's future cash flows and liquidity could therefore be materially affected by this matter.